vichargrave/vichargrave.github.io/_posts/2020-01-11-read-the-docs-made-simple-2.md

 ## Change the Document Theme

-The base document you buiit looked nice enough, but was, well, a little plain.
+The base document you built looked nice enough, but was, well, a little plain.
 Before launching into the intricacies of Sphinx syntax, let's change the theme to make it look a little more attractive.

 If you go to the [Sphinx themes](https://sphinx-themes.org/){:target="_blank"} site, you will see a large number of thmese to choose from.
 The default theme in the current version of your document is `alabaster`.
 It's entirley up to you, and I encourage you to experiment with themes, but the one I like is `sphinx_rtd_theme`, which is a popular Python documentation theme.
 Search for this theme, then click on the [sample](https://sphinx-themes.org/html/sphinx_rtd_theme/sphinx_rtd_theme/index.html){:target="_blank"} link to see what a document using the theme looks like.
 For the sample document you are building, I'm going to suggest you use `sphinx_rtd_theme`.